Course Title: Thesis 4

 Overview of Learning Resources

-Your learning resources for this course will be guided by your thesis supervisor in terms of specific readings, references, and library resources.
-You will also be guided to relevant on line resources and agencies.
+Learning resources for this course will be guided by your thesis supervisor in terms of specific readings, references and library resources.
+You will also be guided to relevant on-line resources and agencies.
+RMIT will provide resources and tools for learning in this course through its online systems.

 Overview of Assessment